momostarsky/imebra_git/readme.rst

 A JNI interface allow to use the library also with the JAVA language, including on Android OS.

-.. _build-distribution-label:

 Creating the source distribution from the code in the VCS
 =========================================================

-If you downloaded the source distribution then you can skip this part and jump directly to :ref:`compiling-imebra-label`.
+If you downloaded the source distribution then you can skip this part and jump directly to "Compiling Imebra".

 This section describes how to create an Imebra Source Distribution containing the full C++source code, the Java wrappers for Android, the HTML documentation, the test units code coverage